Nanjing Massacre: Mass rape

 Let me recount some instances occurring in the last two days.
-Last night the house of one of the Chinese staff members of the university was broken into and two of the women, his relatives, were raped.
+Last night, the house of one of the Chinese staff members of the university was broken into and two of the women, his relatives, were raped.
 Two girls, about 16, were raped to death in one of the refugee camps.
 In the University Middle School where there are 8,000 people the Japs came in ten times last night, over the wall, stole food, clothing, and raped until they were satisfied.
 They bayoneted one little boy of eight who [had] five bayonet wounds including one that penetrated his stomach, a portion of omentum was outside the abdomen.
 I think he will live.

 In his diary kept during the aggression against the city and its occupation by the Imperial Japanese Army, the leader of the Safety Zone, John Rabe, wrote many comments about Japanese atrocities.
-For 17 December:Two Japanese soldiers have climbed over the garden wall and are about to break into our house.
+For December 17:Two Japanese soldiers have climbed over the garden wall and are about to break into our house.
 When I appear they give the excuse that they saw two Chinese soldiers climb over the wall.
 When I show them my party badge, they return the same way.
 In one of the houses in the narrow street behind my garden wall, a woman was raped, and then wounded in the neck with a bayonet.
-I managed to get an ambulance so we can take her to Kulou Hospital ...
+I managed to get an ambulance so we can take her to Kulou Hospital...
 Last night up to 1,000 women and girls are said to have been raped, about 100 girls at Ginling College...alone.
 You hear nothing but rape.
 If husbands or brothers intervene, they're shot.
 What you hear and see on all sides is the brutality and bestiality of the Japanese soldiers.

-In a documentary film about the Nanjing Massacre, In the Name of the Emperor, a former Japanese soldier named Shiro Azuma spoke candidly about the process of rape and murder in Nanjing.
+In a documentary film about the Nanjing Massacre, In the Name of the Emperor, a former Japanese soldier named Shiro Azuma spoke candidly about their treatment of women in Nanjing, telling that they would first expose the women's intimate parts: